DaniloMarinho/Earthquake-generative-modelling/README.md

 The participants' goal should be to minimize $\mathcal{L}$.

-For more details on any of these two metrics we refer to [Wikipedia:Anderson-Darling](https://en.wikipedia.org/wiki/Anderson%E2%80%93Darling_test) and [Wikipedia:W2](https://en.wikipedia.org/wiki/Wasserstein_metric)
+For more details on any of these two metrics we refer to [Wikipedia:Anderson-Darling](https://en.wikipedia.org/wiki/Anderson%E2%80%93Darling_test) and [Wikipedia:W2](https://en.wikipedia.org/wiki/Wasserstein_metric).
+For for further details on the formulation of the Andesron-Darling distance in particular, we refer to [Asymptotic Theory of Certain "Goodness of Fit" Criteria Based on Stochastic Processes](https://projecteuclid.org/journals/annals-of-mathematical-statistics/volume-23/issue-2/Asymptotic-Theory-of-Certain-Goodness-of-Fit-Criteria-Based-on/10.1214/aoms/1177729437.full) and [Tests of Goodness-of-Fit](https://link.springer.com/referenceworkentry/10.1007/978-3-642-04898-2_118).

 ## Baseline Model